Reservations

 Click here to see several rare stereoview photographs – the earliest known photos of the bridge over the Weirs Channel – along with interesting information about these early wooden versions of the bridge.

-This steel bridge, known as a lenticular truss bridge because of its curves that resemble a convex lens, was built over the Weirs Channel in 1883, at a cost of about $2000; but it was not built strong enough for the Laconia Street Railway trolley cars; and so it was replaced by a new steel structure in 1899.
+This iron bridge, known as a lenticular truss bridge because of its curves that resemble a convex lens, was built over the Weirs Channel in 1883, at a cost of about $2000; but it was not built strong enough, nor wide enough for the Laconia Street Railway trolley cars; and so it was replaced by a new steel structure in 1899 “to give ample room for the electric cars and teams, with a sidewalk for foot passengers.”
+In a March, 1899 Laconia Democrat article, the Railway company said it would “assume all expense” in building the new steel bridge, and asked only that “…the city give them the material in the old iron bridge” and “grade up the highway between the channel bridge and the bridge over the railroad tracks.”

 The steel bridge that was built in 1899 over the Weirs Channel to carry electric trolley cars from Laconia to Weirs Beach.
 The trolley service continued until 1925.
 The type of bridge is a Pratt truss bridge.
 Invented in Boston in 1844, the Pratt truss is a common type of railroad bridge that can be constructed in various configurations.